 This is a collection of lessons, modules, and mini-courses designed to take your fiddling to the next level.
-You’ll learn new scales, bowing techniques and practice strategies.
-You’ll also learn things that prepare you for improvisation, adding variation, playing chords and more.
+You’ll learn new scales, bowing techniques and practice strategies which will help you to add variation to tunes.
+You’ll also learn things that prepare you for improvisation, playing chords and more.

 How To Make Scales Fun

 The secret to practice is enjoyment, and the secret to enjoying music more is to practice.

 Let’s learn how to make scales SUPER-FUN.
 Scales are like simple tunes.
 If you practice adding variation and expression to these, then it will be natural for you to do this on tunes, songs, and whatever you play.

 Here are some introductory lessons for this course:

 - How To Make Scales Fun – Introduction

 - Make Your Own Scales

 - My basic fiddlosophy on adding variation to music